nimaaskarian/learncpp-extract/README.md

 ## Usage

-After installing the dependencies, You can run `node .` or `node . [alaatv-url]` to scrape video urls.
+After installing the dependencies, If you're in the parent directory of alaatv, you can run `node alaatv` or `node alaatv [alaatv-url]` to scrape video urls.
 You can also use `-d` option to copy first link (it's usually HD_720).
 If you don't, a prompt will ask you which url you want to copy.